mg224/Musicians-Mentor-v2/README.md

 ## Features

 - **Supabase PostgreSQL Database:** Stores detailed information about users/students/teachers.
-- **Spring Boot Backend:** Provides a robust RESTful API to manage user/student/teacher data efficiently.
+- **Spring Boot Backend:** Provides a RESTful API to manage user/student/teacher data efficiently.
 The backend is packaged as a Dockerfile and hosted on Heroku.
 - **React.js Frontend:** A user-friendly interface for completing profiles and searching the teacher database.
 The frontend is hosted on Vercel.

 ## Prerequisites